Energy East Project

-- If the Board determines that the application is sufficiently complete, it will issue a Hearing Order and a list of participants.
+- If the Board determines that the application is sufficiently complete, it will issue a Hearing Order along with the list of participants.

 - The Hearing Order is a key document that outlines how the review will take place, the roles and responsibilities of participants and any associated timelines.

 - From the time that the Hearing Order is issued, the Board has up to 15 months to deliver its recommendation report to the government who then has another three months to review the recommendation and make the final decision.